Mu2e/CaloCalibration/SourceCalib/README.md

 mu2e -c CaloCalibration/SourceCalib/fcl/RunCaloCalibGunDigi.fcl
 ```

 This runs an analyzer which will loop over the simulated events and analyze the digis.
 The output is a file of N_crys histograms, these can be taken as input into the analysis.
+Additionally, the file can also run overlay plots of the histogrammed data of a sipm pair.
+This will generate an extra plot, for the start and end cry/sipm number, with normalised residuals.
+This is optional and will take more time to run.

 # The Analysis